-Donations for the Homeless Navigator Program are being accepted during the Colorado Gives Day period, Nov.
-1 - Dec.
-6. Learn more on the Donate webpage.
+Donations for the Homeless Navigator Program are being accepted through the Colorado First Foundation.
+Learn more on the Donate webpage.

 Homelessness is on the rise in Arvada and throughout Colorado.
 Recent data shows that families experiencing homelessness are increasing in number faster than any other group.
 In our community, homelessness is increasingly affecting families with children, the under-employed, veterans and individuals with mental health or substance-abuse issues.
 The City of Arvada is collaborating with various organizations and agencies in a variety of ways to help address this growing concern.